Breaking up with your birth control pill is kind of like leaving a longtime love—it’s pretty darn complicated.

-Maybe you’re trying to get pregnant or reconnect with your natural menstrual cycle.
-Maybe you’re finding the pill’s side effects (chronic digestive distress, anyone?) aren’t worth the rewards.
-Or maybe you’re just trying to limit the amount of artificial substances you put into your body, hormones included.
-Whatever the reason, the decision to stop taking hormonal contraceptives is a really personal one, and although it’s the right choice for many women, there are lots of things to keep in mind before taking the plunge.
+Maybe you’re trying to get pregnant, or are experiencing side effects that aren’t worth the rewards.
+Whatever the reason, the decision to stop taking hormonal contraceptives is a really personal one, and there are lots of things to keep in mind before taking the plunge.

 Before you quit

 Get your diet in check

 The experts we consulted all agree that putting the right fuel into your body will help it adapt to the changes it’s bound to face when going off the pill.
 Nicole Granato, a certified holistic health and wellness coach who specializes in women’s health issues, recommends that you start to prepare three months in advance to ensure that you’re loaded up with all the supportive nutrients you need.

 “Routine is key, starting from the first thing you drink in the morning to how you go to sleep at night,” she says.
 After starting your day with a healthy drink like apple cider vinegar diluted with water or some oxygenating chlorophyll water, she says to always eat an easy-to-digest breakfast, like a coconut milk smoothie.
 “Lunch should be your biggest meal, incorporating healthy fats like avocado, vegetables like Brussels sprouts or sweet potato, and protein,” she adds.
 “Dinner should be your lightest meal—think soups, brown rice or quinoa, light protein, vegetables, and water.”